DrAlexLiu/OctoPrint-PiNozCam/README.md

 </p>

 PiNozCam watches your OctoPrint camera, spots failures, and alerts you — or pauses or stops the print for you.
-Everything runs on your own machine, and camera frames never leave your network.
+Detection runs on your own machine, and no frame is uploaded for the model to look at.
+See [Private by default](#-private-by-default) for what the optional Telegram and Discord integrations do send.

 | 🔎 **AI Failure Detection** | 📱 **Remote Printer Monitor & Control** |
 |---|---|